Benders decomposition algorithms for minimizing the spread of harmful contagions in networks: Results for instances with (additional) parallel arcs

 As explained in Remark \ref{remark:multiple}, the underlying graph of the problem instance is allowed to contain parallel arcs between any pair of nodes, where these arcs have distinct labels.
 In order to observe the effect of these arcs and also the impact of having denser graphs in general, we generate a second set of instances where we created new parallel arcs in addition to the (potentially existing) original ones.
 Towards this end, we take the original instances (i.e., the ones discussed in Section \ref{sec:instances}) and for each existing arc we create one or two copies of the arc with probabilities 0.10 and 0.05, respectively.
 Each newly created arc is assigned a label randomly such that the original and additional arcs have different labels.
 The resulting number of arcs are shown under column $m^\prime$ in Table \ref{tab:instances}, next to the original number of arcs $m$.

 Table \ref{tab:Class1_multiple} (Class 1) and Table \ref{tab:Class2_multiple} (Class 2) present the average results of the algorithms over these new instances.
 The columns are as explained in Section \ref{sec:results2}.
 We see that the overall solution times are increased with the newly added arcs/edges.
-Similarly, the number of optimally solved instances is decreased for both classes.
+Similarly, the number of optimally solved instances is \RKT{slightly} decreased for both classes.
 However, the performance of the algorithms with respect to each other remains similar and I+SFP and I+SFH are the best exact algorithms among those we propose, in terms of the running time, final gaps, and nOpt.
-The cumulative distribution of the running times, root gaps and final gaps are shown in Figure \ref{fig:MultArcResults}, which are in line with the results of the original instances.
+The cumulative distributions of the running times and final gaps are shown in Figure \ref{fig:MultArcResults_time}, and the cumulative distributions of the root gaps are shown in Figure \ref{fig:MultArcResults_root}, which are in line with the results of the original instances.
 Thus, we see that having a significant number of parallel arcs does not seem to have a clear impact on the algorithms.